Michaelt293/book/second-edition/src/ch19-04-advanced-types.md

 Another reason to use the newtype pattern is to abstract away some implementation details of a type: the wrapper type can expose a different public API than the private inner type would if we used it directly in order to restrict the functionality that is available, for example.
-New types can also hide internal generic types.
+Newtypes can also hide internal generic types.
 For example, we could provide a `People` type that wraps a `HashMap<i32, String>` that stores a person's ID associated with their name.
 Code using `People` would only interact with the public API we provide,